jasoncsmith/Redux-React-Demo/README.md

 ## Todo
-Update this demo to Redux/toolbox
+- Update to Redux/toolbox
+- Add background color selection to persisted state
+- Figure out why Typescript does not like my IState declaration in configureStore param list.